liberland/Laws/Delict Law/delict-law.md

 #### Article 36: Information Contained in Records
 1. The record of all Delicts will include the following information about the case:

     a.
 Identification of the perpetrator: By at least the name, surname, birth date, Liberland identification numbers, other national identification numbers known to the Adjudicating Organ.

     b.
 Legal Classification: Type of offence and form of culpability, including information of applicable principles of liability for Delicts and, where present, exemptions from liability for Delicts;

     c.
 Penalty: Type and extent of the penalty, including the punishment where the offence was a Crime or the primary sanction or protective measure if imposed, or information on conditional suspension of penalty;

     d.
 Enforcement Data: Details on the execution of any activity ban or secondary sanction, if imposed, and data of any enforcement of the primary or secondary sanction;

     e.
-Adjudicating Organ: Identification and location of the first-level and appellate administrative bodies that processed the offense
+Adjudicating Organ: Identification and location of the first-level and appellate administrative bodies that processed the offense;

     f.
-Decision Details: Case number, issue date, and effective date of the decision at both first-level and appellate proceedings
+Decision Details: Case number, issue date, and effective date of the decision at both first-level and appellate proceedings;

     g.
-Appeal Proceedings: Identification and location of the authority that made the final decision in review proceedings, if these took place.
+Appeal Proceedings: Identification and location of the authority that made the final decision in review proceedings, if these took place;

     h.
 Supreme Court Case: Information regarding the proceedings of the case at the Supreme Court, should it have taken place.

 2. The record of all Delicts will also include copies of all the relevant documents from the case file that had lead to the making of the original decisions.

 #### Article 37: Confidentiality and Exceptions